lineality/Minimal_Flask_Endpoint_API_for_Data_Science/README.md

 - run/create pipenv shell ($ pipenv shell)

-Once you have a pipenv and shell set up and running:
+Once you have a pipenv and shell set up and running (and files to run):
 - $ python3 app.py

 ## 3. Deploying to Heroku